Berry Simons obtains resource consent for Pet Refuge

 “As a law graduate new to Berry Simons, I was thrilled to have the opportunity to act on a pro bono basis to assist such a good cause.
 The Pet Refuge people are very committed to the amazing work they do, and I enjoyed working with them.”

-If you would like to support Pet Refuge, visit their website (www.petrefuge.org.nz) and donate to give a safe bed to a pet whose human needs help.
+If you would like to support Pet Refuge, visit www.petrefuge.org.nz to donate and help provide a safe bed for a pet whose human needs support.

 News & Updates